nmarks99/tuigol/README.md

 ```
 git clone https://github.com/nmarks99/tuigol.git
 ```
-2. Run the following to build the project
+2. Run the following in the root directory of the project to build it
 ```
 mkdir build
 cd build